 What I did

-I took the demo for a editorial engine built with pretext by Cheng Lou and I made my own demo fully accessible, with semantic HTML structure, keyboard operability, screen reader support, and prefers-reduced-motion compliance.
+I took the demo for a editorial engine built with pretext by Cheng Lou and I made it fully accessible, with semantic HTML structure, keyboard operability, screen reader support, and prefers-reduced-motion compliance.
 The result is a high-performance text layout demo that meets WCAG 2.2 success criteria while not compromising aesthetics and performance.
 The orbs are still draggable with the mouse but I also added the possibility of moving them using the keyboard.

 Pretext library usage